sdowding/resume/README.md

 # 💁‍♂️ Scott Dowding
-*A Software Developer (and amature runner) living life in Toronto* 🇨🇦 dowding@gmail.com
+*I'm a Software Developer (and amature runner) living life in Toronto* 🇨🇦 dowding@gmail.com

 ## 👨‍💻 What I'm up to